eeg-music-challenge/eeg-music-challenge/index.md

 The top 5 submissions will be invited to present their work at ICASSP 2025, with accepted papers included in the ICASSP proceedings.
 This special session will feature presentations from the top participants, followed by a panel discussion.
 Join us for this exciting event!

+---
+**Intellectual property.** The intellectual property (IP) is not transferred to the challenge organisers, i.e., if code is shared/submitted, the participants remain the owners of their code.
+When the code is made publicly available, an appropriate license should be added.

 <!--## Workshop Proceedings